dawapaljor/sft-report/src/pages/content/0-report.md

 <img src="/images/Screen-Shot-2024-03-04-at-1.25.21-PM.png" alt="Screen Shot 2024-03-04 at 1.25.21 PM" class="img-sm mx-auto">

-In an interview, another 17-year-old Tibetan said, “I got hit in the head three to four times by metal flagpoles….
+In an interview, another 17-year-old Tibetan said, “I got hit in the head three to four times by metal flagpoles.
 I got sand thrown in my eyes.
 I was blinded for about five minutes.
 They started hitting us.
 We backed up.
 They put a big flag in front of my face.
 Then I got hit again.
 A lot of people got hit, not just me.
 Another person was hit four times.”<sup>[^180]</sup>

 HKDC Executive Director Anna Kwok said, “The police… on Third Street were reluctant to move.
 They didn’t want to leave their positions.
 We screamed and shouted at them, but none paid us any attention….
 I contacted the FBI and said there was danger.<sup>[^181]</sup> They asked if anyone called the police.
 I said the police officers on site were no help.
 They asked if I had means to leave the area.
 I said, ‘I cannot leave other people behind, we want to stay and peacefully protest without violence or fear.’
 They said they wanted to see if a plan could be put in place if it became more dangerous.
 In the end, we relied on ourselves to continue through the night.”<sup>[^182]</sup>